 In fact, humankind has been cooking on open flames since the Stone Age when early hunter-gatherers discovered techniques of cooking and smoking, the earliest of which involved simply suspending an animal over an open fire or burying it in the coals.

 Of course we have come a long way since then and the convenience, popularity and ease of our modern day barbecue means that most of us have the opportunity to cook at home or outdoors with relative ease.
-But in this article we want to take you back to basics and, with the advice of French chef and avid camper Greg Ecard from The Watermark Townsville, give you the best advice on cooking your steak on an open fire.

 Make sure you are equipped with the right tools for the job

-The essentials, Greg advises, are:
+The essentials, are:

-- Long-handle tongs
+- Long-handled, heat proof tongs

 - A fire stoker for your coals